elgris/ascleaner/README.md

 # A tiny tool to clear Aerospike sets

-Of course, there is official tool: https://github.com/aerospike/delete-set
+Of course, there is an official tool: https://github.com/aerospike/delete-set

 But this one is written in Go and much faster.